thymedev/thymedev.github.io/docs/src/docs/bettercensor/README.md

 > Sets this server's custom censor list.
 Words in this Google sheets will be censored.

 **`cupdate`**
-> Updates this server's censor list if it exists.
+> Updates this server's censor list from linked Google Sheets.
+> If you update your Google Sheets, run this command to make new changes apply.

 **`coverride [t,f]`**
 > Sets this server's override settings.
-> If set to true, only this server's google sheet's censor list will be used.
+> If set to true, only this server's google sheets censor list will be used.
 > If set to false, then this server's google sheets censor list will be used in conjunction with the default list [here](https://raw.githubusercontent.com/thymedev/censor-bot/master/DefaultList.json).

 **`cwith [#, *, |, or d]`**
-> Sets the censoring options to ###, ***, spoliers, or deleting the message.
+> Sets the censoring options to ###, \*\*\*, spoliers, or deleting the message.
 > ex: `This is a censored term --> This is a *************`

 **`cignore [#channel, #channel1, ...]`**`